jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 test_converting_strings_to_numbers
 #################################################################################

-The hours part of the timestamp after calling `str.split`_ is still a string_ and I got a :ref:`TypeError` when I tried to subtract one from another earlier.
+The hours part of the timestamp after calling `str.split`_ is still a string_ and I got the :ref:`TypeError` when I tried to subtract one from another earlier.
 I want to see if I can use the int_ constructor_ to change a string_ to a number

 * I add a new failing test to test numbers that have a ``0`` in front of them